akgraner/smythos-studio/DOCKER.md

 For issues with Docker deployment:

 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review container logs: `docker-compose logs -f`
+2. Review container logs: `docker compose logs -f`
 3. Verify environment configuration in `.env`
 4. Ensure all prerequisites are met